metomi/rose/sphinx/tutorial/rose/furthertopics/failif-warnif.rst

 Open the ``meta/rose-meta.conf`` file in a text editor.

-Add the following lines to the metadata section ``[namelist:rocket=total_weight_kg]``:
+Add the following line to the metadata section ``[namelist:rocket=total_weight_kg]``:

 .. code-block:: rose